karlysson/chatbot/README.md

     karlysson.alves@gmail.com directly instead of using issue tracker.
 We value your effort to improve the security and privacy of this project!

+## Versioning

+1.0.0.0

+## Authors

+* **Karlysson Alves**

+See also the list of [contributors](https://github.com/karlysson/chatbot/graphs/contributors) who participated in this project.

 ## Contributing

 We encourage you to contribute with chatbot!
-Please follow the github and get started guidelines below.
-Join us!
+Please follow the github and Join us!

-## Getting Started

-1. At the command prompt run the command

-        $ docker-compse build